 To help your community succeed, take its temperature in different ways at different stages.
 This will help you better understand the health of the community as you launch it and build to maturity or take on an existing community, diagnose it, and guide it back to a positive growth trajectory.

-The Metrics That Help Sell And Keep a Community Vital
+The Metrics That Help Sell And Keep an Online Developer Community Vital

 The cost of a community is often justified by a return on investment in the following areas: